haroun-b/bottle-me-maybe/README.md

 To get started a user can fetch a bottle at random.
 They then can respond, which starts a conversation “ie: Crate”.
 Or throw it back into circulation and fetch another one.

+Users can also see the history of a floating bottle and in which cities it has been.

 ## About Implementation

 This implementation uses the following: